xyzqm/blog/src/data/blog/sprague-grundy.md

 For all $A$, $A + G \equiv A + G + (G + G') \equiv A + (G + G) + G' \equiv A + G'$.
 Here, we've used the fact that $+$ is associative.

 ---
-Now, let's figure out a methodical way to group positions into equivalence classes.
-We'll use the following procedure:

 Now, let's define a *basis* of games $X_i$ such that every game $G$ is equivalent to the sum of *exactly one* subset of $X$.
 Essentially, the games in $X$ must all be independent, as well as span all possible games under the $+$ operation.